What Conditions does HBOT treat?

 I heard that I can get the same effects by going to an oxygen bar.
 Is this true?

-No. It is the pressure that plays the most critical role in the effective dosage of HBOT.
+pressure that plays the most critical role in the effective dosage of HBOT.
 This is due to extra oxygen being dissolved in the blood plasma when under pressure, which can travel to deeper areas in the body where blood flow and oxygen levels were limited.
 An oxygen bar only delivers higher oxygen concentrations and does not pressurize the oxygen.
 Therefore, it cannot deliver the same effects as you can experience through hyperbaric oxygen therapy — only HBOT will be able to force significantly more oxygen into the blood plasma.
-IT’S THE LAW — IT’S CALLED HENRY’S LAW
+IT’S THE LAW — IT’S CALLED

 My doctor said ozone therapy is just as good.
 Is this true?

 Though there are similarities between the two practices, there are also fundamental differences.
 No one procedure should replace the other, and the individual appropriateness should be thoroughly investigated before deciding.
-Here is a recent article that compared the two therapies for infective endocarditis. <hbot-and-ozone>
+Here is a recent article that compared the two therapies for infective endocarditis. <

 Is mild HBOT strong enough?